pion/website/content/en/blog/why-webrtc.md

 standards.
 The majority of what WebRTC defines is how to combine these existing complicated subsystems.

 I use WebRTC because I know it has a safe future.
 Protocols that are owned by a single corporation or project can be changed at any time.
 As an individual you also have a chance to influence WebRTC.
+You can get involved in the standards or write your own WebRTC software and tools.

 ### WebRTC has multiple implementations and is in the browser